npm/rfcs/accepted/0000-obey-user-specific-dist-tag.md

 ## Implementation

-Add a new flag `--force` to save user specific semantic version or dist-tag when installing a dependency.
+Add a new flag `--save-tag` to save user specific dist-tag when installing a dependency.

 ## Prior Art